CIHR Doctoral Research Awards

 - Initiate the payment process at Western by following these steps:

 - Select ‘Self Service’ from the main menu, then 'Campus Finances'

-- Select ‘My External Scholarships’ and follow the activation steps for the Vanier CGS
+- Select ‘My External Scholarships’ and follow the activation steps

 - Choose the start date that matches the date stipulated by the agency in the offer